epistemex/vdj-data/README.md

 Prerequisites
 -------------

-You will need [Node.js](https://nodejs.org/en/) v12+ (it may work with older versions, but this has not been tested) for this package.
+You need [Node.js](https://nodejs.org/en/) v12+ installed for this package (it may work with older versions, but this has not been tested).

-It is assumed you already know how to use Node.js and NPM if you plan to integrate this package with your software.
+It is assumed you're already familiar with how Node.js and NPM works if you plan to integrate this package with your software.

 While the package should theoretically run on any platform where Node.js can run, it has only been tested and developed (so far) on Windows.

-It would also be an advantage to have the VirtualDJ software installed unless you just want to work directly with the database XML files.
+It would also be an advantage to have the VirtualDJ software installed unless you just want to work directly with the VDJ database XML files.
 They have a free version that can be obtained on their web site.
+Tip: You are also able to create database files from scratch using only this package.

 Install
 -------